Electrical Engineering and Computer Science

 Spring Priority Deadline: September 30

-Applications will be accepted after the priority deadlines listed above, but these may no longer be considered for fellowships and assistantships.
-All application materials must be submitted by March 1 (fall semester admission) and October 1 (spring semester admission).
+Applications accepted after the priority deadlines listed above may no longer be considered for fellowships and assistantships.
+All application materials must be submitted by March 1 (Fall semester admission) and October 1 (Spring semester admission).
 Visit the Graduate Studies website for the application procedure and fees.

 - Statement of objectives and resume